-The proposal includes a front fence with a solid portion measuring 1.5 metres in height for 4.59 metres length of the front boundary in lieu of the maximum 1.2 metres height as required by the City's Built Form Policy.
-The fencing provides screening to the proposed bin store and only relates to a small portion of the overall street frontage, minimising the extent of blank facades to the street.
-A 1.5m wide landscaping strip along

-Summers Street is included to minimise its impact when viewed from Summers Street.
+The proposal includes a front fence with a solid portion measuring 1.5 metres in height for 4.59 metres length of the front boundary in lieu of 1.2 metres.
+The proposed truncation albeit less than 1.5 metres required still maintains suitable sightlines for vehicles.
+The fencing provides screening to the proposed bin store and additional landscaping is included to minimise its impact when viewed from Summers Street.
 The development maintained street surveillance as the fence occupies a small portion of the street frontage.